-• Annex XIII: Progress towards financing.
+■ Annex XIII: Progress towards financing.

-8.2 Annex XIII: Progress towards financing
+8.2.
+Annex XIII: Progress towards financing

 The purpose of this field is for the Member State to identify the specific PaM or group of PaMs that provide funding that supports the delivery of the objectives, targets and contributions set out in the NECPs.
-The specific PaMs are identified through the reporting of the respective PaM ID.
-Data can be reported at the level of individual PaMs or for a group of PaMs.
+The specific PaMs are identified through the reporting of the respective PaM ID number(s).
+Data can be reported at the level of individual PaMs or for groups of PaMs.

-Each row in the template refers to either a specific PaM, or a group of PaMs.
-The relevant PaM or group of PaMs ID number that correspond with the data in each field should therefore be selected.
+Each row in the template represents either a specific PaM, or a group of PaMs.
+The relevant PaM or group of PaMs ID number(s) that correspond with the data in each row should be selected for this first column.
+In case of a missing PaM, information needs to be completed in Annex IX Table 1 first.
+It is not necessary to add a new group in Annex IX to report using additional groups in Annex XIV.